crazychicken/test/README.md

 ## This is test npm, github, sass, gulp, babel, js ....

-You dont need it :D
+You don't need it :D